 - If you are instructed to evacuate the building, move a safe distance away from the building.
 Do not re-enter the building until told that it is safe to do so by authorized personnel.

-- If you should see a suspicious object or package, report it to the Campus Police.
+- If you should see a suspicious object or package, report it to UTC Police by calling our Emergency Communications Center at 423-425-5741.
 DO NOT TOUCH it or move it in any way.

 - You will be asked to fill out the following form if you received the threat by phone: Bomb Threat Call Form.